Disputation of Tortosa: Beginnings

-Geronimo also utilized the midrashim published by Ramón Martí in his book Pugio Fidei.
+Geronimo also utilized the midrashim published by Ramon Martí in his book Pugio Fidei.
 The Jews claimed these to be fraudulent forgeries and demanded that the original Jewish manuscript in which the midrashim appear be brought before them, but the demand was not granted.
 The question of whether the midrashim offered by Martí were indeed forgeries has been a controversial one among scholars.

 After two weeks of discussion, the head of the Dominican Order summed up, saying that the victory of the Christians is clear and that it was proven with certainty by the Jews' own midrashim that the Messiah has already come.
 There were thus two possibilities: either the Jewish representatives did not have all their say, or that they are without answer.
 The Pope summed up and said that, since the Jews change their words from one moment to another, it would be better to hold the disputation in writing.
 Thus the disputation continued by way of readings of written memoranda through the months of March and April.

 The Jews requested a free debate, but they were told that they are not at a debate but at a gathering for indoctrination and inculcation.
 When they said that a teacher should consider the wishes of the student, they were told that there is no interest in indoctrinating them, only the Jewish masses.
 As a way of undervaluing themselves, the sages said that mistakes and errors might befall them, but the Law of Moses is forever.

 Geronimo insisted on using again and again the midrashim from the Dagger of Faith and to abstain when asked to show the manuscript in which they appear.